Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: MS-PAFL: Model-Splitting Privacy-Amplified Federated Learning

-Before adding calibrated DP noise, we apply gradient clipping to the locally updated public submodel parameters $\wb_{i,p}^t $ to bound their sensitivity:

-where $\mathcal{C}$ denotes the model clipping threshold.
-Specifically, if $\|\wb_{i,p}^t\| \geq \mathcal{C}$, the vector is scaled to norm $\mathcal{C}$; otherwise, it remains unchanged.
-This clipping step is a standard step in conventional DP-FedAvg~\cite{li2020secure}, which is essential for bounding sensitivity and thus enabling the subsequent application of DP in FL.
+Before injecting calibrated DP noise, gradient clipping is applied to the locally updated public submodel parameters $\wb_{i,p}^t$ to ensure bounded sensitivity.
+Specifically, if $\|\wb_{i,p}^t\|$ exceeds the threshold, the vector is scaled to norm $\mathcal{C}$; otherwise, it remains unchanged.
+The model clipping is a standard step in conventional DP-FedAvg, which is essential for sensitivity control in DP-FL.